UNITY & C#

 Multiple meshes rendered directly on the GPU Multiple meshes rendered directly on the GPU

-I did two runs: a run with 40,000 GameObjects in-editor and a run with 80,000 GameObjects in-build.
+For this benchmark I did two runs: a run with 40,000 GameObjects in-editor and a run with 80,000 GameObjects in-build.

 Performance Comparison Table